Welcome to today's edition of the Rush 24-7 podcast.

 It is a reprieve for Obama.

-If you think back, Obama was taking some hits in the press, even from Democrats, for running a program, building on a program That everybody hated supposedly when Bush was administering it.
+If you think back, Obama was taking some hits in the press, even from Democrats, for running a program, building on a program that everybody hated supposedly when Bush was administering it.

 But now Snowden surfaces and takes Obama off the hook, or at least the focus away from Obama.

-It's a little bit of a distraction.
+The Prism story, it's a little bit of a distraction.

 And you know how I know that, or you know why I think that?